sjdemonico/ProjectProposal/README.md

 difficulty depending on how it is implemented.
 However, an attempt to sort them into difficulty categories was made.
 You should however take this with a grain of salt as a Level 1 project could easily become a Level 3+ project without properly scoping the project.
-Be sure to talk it through with Mx.
-Collard to get a solid idea of how to meet the proficient requirements.
+Be sure to talk it through with Mr. DeMonico to get a solid idea of how to meet the proficient requirements.

 ### Level 1 <!-- omit in toc -->